gbennett00/startup/notes.md

     1. Commit the resolution: `git commit -am "<commit message"`
     1. Push to GitHub: `git push`

+## AWS / DNS
+- Records:
+  - A: domain name -> IP address
+  - CNAME: domain name -> other domain name
+  - NS: name of authoritative serves that give you authority to put DNS records in DNS server
+  - SOA: provides contact info abt owner
+- Caddy: directs web requests to either the file system (e.g. for html files) or to a service (e.g. to your server)

 ## HTML
 ### General Structure
 ```